walteralexandre/DMR/README.md

+352/5000
-DMR = DITADO MELÓDICO RELATIVO
+DMR = Relative Melodic Dictation

-Ferramenta para auxiliar no estudo de percepção musical.
+Tool to assist in the study of musical perception.

-Acesse através do link https://walteralexandre.github.io/DMR/index.html.
+Access through the link https://walteralexandre.github.io/DMR/index.html.

-IMPORTANTE:
+IMPORTANT:
-- Compatível com os navegadores Google Chrome e Opera.
+- Compatible with Google Chrome and Opera browsers.
-- Pode demorar um pouco pra carregar, dependendo de sua conexão com a Internet.
-- Não está otimizado para telas pequenas.
+- It may take a while to load at first, depending on your Internet connection.
+- NOT optimized for small screens.
+- It's in brazilian portuguese language.